mirlz/react-training/README.md

 this.setState({comment: 'lalala'});
 ```

-The only plaec where you can assign this.state is the constructor.
+The only place where you can assign this.state is the constructor.

 #### 2. State updates may be asynchronous